Excellent

 Your report

 The written report arrives within 2-6 working days.
 It covers structural condition, defects found, repair cost guidance, and recommendations for your solicitor.
+The report is structured by building element - roof, walls, floors, services, and grounds - with each area given a condition rating and a priority schedule.
 Our bookings team can walk you through anything in the report and help arrange follow-up specialist inspections if needed.

 Buying near the Don, Sheaf or Loxley rivers?